 The Power of Simplicity: Visual Choices

 One of the most striking aspects of the video is its simplicity.
-The director avoids elaborate sets or special effects, focusing instead on the raw emotion conveyed by the actors and the power of the song's narrative.
+That said, the director avoids elaborate sets or special effects, focusing instead on the raw emotion conveyed by the actors and the power of the song's narrative.
 The use of muted colors and natural lighting adds to the video's somber atmosphere, creating a sense of intimacy and vulnerability.
 The video's simplicity underscores the song's message, allowing the viewer to focus on the emotional core of the story without being distracted by unnecessary embellishments.

 Jones's Performance: Acting with Emotion